Ray11641/py-salientart/README.md

 # py-salientart
-This repo provides an implementation of SalientART clustering method.
+This repo provides an implementation of SalientFuzzyART clustering method.